JuliaActors/Actors.jl/docs/src/basics.md

 CurrentModule = Actors
 ```

 The Actor Model was originally proposed by Carl Hewitt et. al. in the 70es and since then has evolved into different families [^1].
-We focus here on the *classical Actor Model* described by Gul Agha [^2]:
+We focus here on the *classical Actor Model* described by Gul Agha in Actors [^2].

 ## Actor Model